tomas-nekut/blink-of-an-eye/README.md

 This is the semestral project I worked on within the _Open Source Software_ course at _Seoul National University of Science and Technology_ under professor _Sunglok Choi, Ph.D._.
 The source code of this project includes the extension itself and a web application written in Python responsible for all image-processing.

 Here you can see an example of an input image and a final animation.
-You can find more examples in the `/examples` folder.
+You can find more animated images in the `/examples` folder.

 <p>
     <img src="https://plus.rozhlas.cz/sites/default/files/styles/cro_16x9_tablet/public/images/b511ee7b9276eb0d403949cfca7abdc1.jpg" width="48%">